robert-guest-999/robert-guest-999.github.io/projects/electrochemistry.md

   src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-svg.js">
 </script>

 The general aim of this project is to build some different commonly used pieces of electrochemical characterisation equipment from scratch.
-The ultimate aim is to make an electrochemical impedance spectrometer and algorithmically implement the Distribution of Relaxation Times (DRT) analysis method ab initio.
+The ultimate aim is to make an electrochemical impedance spectrometer and algorithmically implement the Distribution of Relaxation Times (DRT) analysis method from scratch.

 # Background Theory
 Electrochemical systems can be analysed in many different ways, but almost all of them boil down to applying either a voltage or current profile and observing the results.
 The most simple example is Linear Sweep Voltammetry, which involves applying a linearly increasing potential between the working and counter electrode, and observing the current passed.
-Cyclic Voltammetry is an extention of this method which adds a negatively sloped potenetial ramp once the maximum value is reached.
+Cyclic Voltammetry is an extention of this method which adds a negatively sloped potential ramp once the maximum value is reached.
 This provides additional information about the reversibility of the system.

 # EIS
-Electrochemical Impedance Spectrometry (EIS) is a method in which a sinusoidal potential is applied to the system, and the effect of the oscillation frrequency is observed.
+Electrochemical Impedance Spectrometry (EIS) involves measuring the system impedance at a range of different signal frequencies.
+A sinusoidal potential is applied to the system, and the effect of the oscillation frequency is observed.
 A baseline DC potential is also applied.

-The impedance response to a sinusoidal perturbation is expressed as:
+## Impedance Theory
+In the most simple case (a purely resistive circuit), the relationship between voltage and current is linear, time-invariant, and can be described using Ohm's law.

 $$
-Z(\omega) = \frac{V_0 e^{j\omega t}}{I_0 e^{j(\omega t + \phi)}} = \frac{V_0}{I_0} e^{-j\phi}
+R = \frac{V}{I}
 $$

-where $\phi$ is the phase shift between the current and voltage.
+An extension of this concept is to consider the impact of a periodically oscillating voltage:

+$$V = V_{0}sin(\omega t)$$

+Ohm's law tells us that for a purely resistive circuit, the current will oscillate in phase with the voltage:

+$$I = I_{0}sin(\omega t)$$
+Hence,
+$$
+R = \frac{V}{I} = \frac{V_{0}sin(\omega t)}{I_{0}sin(\omega t)} = \frac{V_{0}}{I_{0}}
+$$

+Where $V_{0}, I_{0}$ are the maximum voltage and current amplitude respectively and $\omega = 2 \pi f$ is the angular frequency

 # The Plan